Utterbye/ControlPlane.ai/README.md

 ControlPlane Checker
-Overview

-ControlPlane Checker is a multi-layer AI safety, reliability, and governance system designed for enterprise chatbot applications.
-The main objective is to prevent unsafe or unreliable responses from reaching users while also making the complete AI pipeline auditable, explainable, and continuously improvable.
+A multi-layer AI safety, reliability, and governance system for enterprise chatbots.

-Instead of directly sending every user query to an LLM, the system processes the request through three different tiers.
-Each tier has a specific responsibility: Tier 1 provides fast risk detection, Tier 2 performs deeper verification, and Tier 3 analyses historical behaviour and proposes improvements.
+ControlPlane Checker acts as a control layer around an LLM.
+Instead of directly sending every user query to the model, it evaluates the request, retrieves supporting evidence, verifies the generated answer, makes a final decision, and continuously analyses historical behaviour.

-System Architecture
-                    USER QUERY
-                        │
-                        ▼
-                ┌─────────────────┐
-                │     TIER 1      │
-                │ Fast Risk Check │
-                └────────┬────────┘
-                         │
-              ┌──────────┴──────────┐
-              │                     │
-           High Risk             Normal
-              │                     │
-              ▼                     ▼
-          Block/Care        Query Processing
-                                    │
-                                    ▼
-                         Rewrite → Attempt → Cache
-                                    │
-                                    ▼
-                           Evidence Retrieval
-                                    │
-                                    ▼
-                              Re-ranking
-                                    │
-                                    ▼
-                              LLM Answer
-                                    │
-                                    ▼
-                         Tier 1 Output Check
-                                    │
-                                    ▼
-                ┌──────────────────────────┐
-                │         TIER 2           │
-                │   Deep Verification     │
-                └────────────┬─────────────┘
-                             │
-                             ▼
-                      Decision Engine
-                             │
-                   ┌─────────┼─────────┐
-                   ▼         ▼         ▼
-                 Allow     Retry     Abstain
-                             │
-                             ▼
-                        Final Answer
-                             │
-                             ▼
-                      Trace + Feedback
-                             │
-                             ▼
-                ┌─────────────────────────┐
-                │         TIER 3          │
-                │ Background Analysis    │
-                └─────────────────────────┘
-                             │
-                             ▼
-                     Improvement Proposals
-                             │
-                             ▼
-                       Human Approval
+🚀 Overview

+The system is divided into three tiers, with each tier serving a different purpose:

+Tier 1 — Fast Risk Detection: Quickly identifies potentially unsafe or sensitive requests.
+Tier 2 — Deep Verification: Performs detailed checks on generated answers.
+Tier 3 — Background Learning: Analyses historical traces and proposes system improvements.

+The overall objective is to provide safe, reliable, explainable, and auditable AI responses.

-Tier 1 — Fast Risk Detection
+🛡️ Tier 1 — Fast Risk Detection

 Tier 1 is the first line of defence.
-Its purpose is to analyse a request quickly before expensive processing takes place.

-It contains five major detectors:
+It performs five major checks:

 Injection / Jailbreak Detection
 Unsafe Intent Detection
 PII Detection
-High-Stakes Detection
+High-Stakes Topic Detection
-Usage / Cost Detection
+Usage / Cost Abuse Detection

-Each detector produces a score.
-These scores are combined into an overall risk score, risk band, and recommended action.
+Each detector produces a risk score.
+These scores are combined into an overall risk score, risk band, action, and strict-mode decision.

-For unsafe-intent detection, the system does not simply search for dangerous words.
-It compares the query against both unsafe and safe examples, which helps prevent legitimate questions containing words such as attack, violence, or security from being incorrectly classified.
+The unsafe-intent detector compares a query against both unsafe and safe examples, reducing false positives when legitimate queries contain dangerous-looking vocabulary.

-The high-stakes detector handles questions where an incorrect answer could have real consequences, such as financial, HR, legal, medical, security, or customer-commitment questions.
-Instead of automatically blocking these questions, the system raises the verification standard.
+High-stakes queries, such as financial, HR, legal, medical, security, and customer-commitment questions, can activate stricter verification rather than simply being blocked.

-Query Processing
+🔎 Query Processing

-After the initial safety check, the query goes through several preparation stages.
+Before retrieval and generation, the system prepares the query through three stages:

 1. Query Rewriting

-The system converts incomplete or ambiguous questions into clearer standalone queries.
-It can expand short forms and resolve relative dates.

-For example:
+Converts incomplete questions, short forms, and relative dates into clearer queries.

+Example:

 "What is the WFH policy?"
             ↓
 "What is the work from home policy?"

-This happens before cache lookup and retrieval because both depend on having a meaningful query.

 2. Attempt Detection

-The system checks whether the user is repeating or pushing back on a previous question.
+Detects whether the user is repeating or correcting a previous request.

-For example:
+Examples:

 "That's not what I asked."
 "Try again."
 "Again."

-This prevents the system from simply returning a cached answer that the user has already rejected.
+This prevents the system from returning a cached answer that the user has already rejected.

 3. Cache Lookup

-The system checks whether a sufficiently similar verified answer already exists.
-A strict similarity threshold is used because returning the wrong cached answer can be costly.
+Checks whether a sufficiently similar verified answer already exists, reducing unnecessary model calls.

-Evidence Retrieval and Generation
+📚 Evidence Retrieval

 If there is no suitable cached answer, the system retrieves relevant documents and ranks the available evidence.

-The purpose is to make the LLM answer using company-approved evidence rather than relying entirely on its internal knowledge.
+The purpose is to ensure that the LLM generates its response using relevant supporting information rather than relying only on its internal knowledge.

-The retrieved evidence is then passed to the model for answer generation.
+The selected evidence is then passed to the model for answer generation.

-After generation, the answer is checked again before it reaches the user.

-Tier 2 — Deep Verification
+🔬 Tier 2 — Deep Verification

-Tier 2 is the second line of defence.
-It performs more expensive checks when additional verification is necessary.
+Tier 2 is the deeper verification layer.

-The main checks are:
+It checks the generated response using:

 Groundedness

-Groundedness asks:

-Is the answer actually supported by the retrieved evidence?
+Checks whether the claims made in the answer are actually supported by the retrieved evidence.

-If claims are unsupported, the system can retry the generation rather than immediately returning a potentially hallucinated answer.

 Self-Consistency

-The system can generate the answer twice using the same evidence and compare the important facts.
+The system can generate the answer twice using the same evidence and compare important facts such as numbers, dates, durations, and entities.

-For example:

-Answer 1: "The notice period is 30 days."
-Answer 2: "The notice period is 60 days."

-The difference indicates that the model may not be reliable about that fact.
-The check focuses on facts such as numbers and durations rather than requiring identical wording.
+If two generations disagree on an important fact, the answer may be unreliable.

-Output Safety and Fair Wording
+Output Safety & Fair Wording

-Tier 1 examines the question, whereas this check examines the generated answer.
+Checks the generated answer, rather than the original question.

-It looks for things such as:
+It looks for:

-unsafe advice
+Unsafe advice
-unfair generalisations
+Unfair generalisations
-excessive certainty
+Overconfident claims
-problematic wording
+Problematic wording

-This is important because a harmless-looking question can still result in an unsafe or unfair answer.

-Decision Engine
+⚖️ Decision Engine

-After Tier 1 and Tier 2 results are available, the Decision Engine determines what should happen.
+The Decision Engine combines the results from the different checks and decides what should happen to the response.

-Possible actions include:
+Possible outcomes include:

 ALLOW
 AUTO-FIX